Daveber/health-tracker-rest/README.md

 Manages all HTTP endpoints related to goals, handles JSON parsing, validations and response formatting.
 1. getAllGoals - Retrieves all existing goals.
 2. getGoalById - Retrieves a single goal by its goal ID.
-3. getGoalByUserId- Retrieves the goal associated with a specific user ID.
+3. getGoalByUserId - Retrieves the goal associated with a specific user ID.
-4. addGoal – Creates and stores a new goal.
+4. addGoal – Adds a goal.
-5. deleteGoal – Deletes a goal by its ID.
+5. deleteGoal – Deletes a goal by ID.
-6. updateGoal – Updates an existing goal using its ID.
+6. updateGoal – Updates an existing goal using ID.
-7. getRecommended – Returns a recommended activity based on a target calorie value.
+7. getRecommended – Returns a recommended activity based on a target caloretic value.
 8. getRecommendedId – Returns a recommended activity based on a specific goal ID.
-(Further documentation and specific function descriptions can be found in comments and in generated documentation from actions.)
+(Further documentation and specific function descriptions can be found in comments and in generated documentation from actions)

+User Controller:
+Manages all HTTP endpoints related to Users, handles JSON parsing, validations and response formatting.
+1. getAllUsers – Retrieves all existing users
+2. getUserByUserId – Retrieves a single user by user ID
+3. getUserbyUserEmail – Retrieves a user by email address
+4. addUser – Adds user
+5. updateUser – Updates an existing user using user ID
+6. deleteUser – Deletes a user by user ID

+(db folder)